2023-VT-Spring-Capstone/tooling/mysql_maxwell/README.md

 INSERT INTO activity_info VALUES (1, 'black friday deals', '1001', 'discount', '2022-11-25 00:00:00', '2022-11-28 00:00:00', NULL);
 ```

-Last, Verify that the console is printing out the consumed data.
+Verify that the console is printing out the consumed data.
 Good luck!